-Vitamin B5 is one of the most important vitamins for human life.
-It’s necessary for making blood cells and helps you convert the food you eat to energy.
-It’s got other uses too.
-Read on to find out what they are.
+Vitamin B5, also called pantothenic acid, is one of the most important vitamins for human life.
+It’s necessary for making blood cells, and it helps you convert the food you eat into energy.

 Vitamin B5 is one of eight B vitamins.
-All B vitamins help you convert the protein, carbohydrates and fats you eat into energy.
-They're also needed for healthy skin, hair, and eyes, and help the nervous system and liver work properly.
+All B vitamins help you convert the protein, carbohydrates, and fats you eat into energy.
+B vitamins are also needed for:

 - dairy products